A Poisson Formula for the Wave Propagator on Schwarzschild-de Sitter Backgrounds: Introduction

 \smallsection{Notation} We use the following notation throughout this paper.
 We write $D_x \coloneq -i \partial_x $.
 We let $L^2_c$ denote the space of $L^2$ functions with compact support and $L^2_{\rm{loc}}$ the space of locally $L^2$ functions We let $\norm{\cdot}_1$ denote the trace norm.
 For functions $f(x)$ and $g(x)$, we write $f(x) \lesssim g(x)$ if there exists a constant $C>0$ such that $f(x) \le C g(x)$ for all $x$.
 If $C$ depends on a parameter $\alpha$, we write $f(x) \lesssim_\alpha g(x)$.
 We write $f(x) \gg 1$ to mean $f(x) > C $ for some sufficiently large $C >0$.
 If $g(x)$ is positive and $N \in \Z$, we write $f = \mathcal{O}(g^N)$ to mean there exists $C_N > 0$ such that $|f(x)|\le C_N g(x)^N$.
 We write $f = \mathcal{O}(g^{ \infty})$ if $f = \mathcal{O}(g^N)$ for all $N> 0$ (and similarly $f = \mathcal{O}(g^{- \infty}) \iff f = \mathcal{O}(g^{-N}) \ \forall \ N \in \Z_{>0}$).

 \smallsection{Acknowledgments} We thank Maciej Zworski for suggesting this project and numerous helpful discussions (in particular, his help in generalizing the Birman--Kre\u{\i}n trace formula).
 We also thank Peter Hintz for helpful comments about the trace formula in the Schwarzschild-de Sitter setting.
-Conversations with Malo J\'ez\'equel, Ethan Sussman, and Jared Wunsch were also very useful.
+Conversations with Kiril Datchev, Malo J\'ez\'equel, Ethan Sussman, and Jared Wunsch were also very useful.
+We are also grateful for an anonymous referee report that led to the development of the definition of resonant conditions.
 The first author was supported by NSF grant DMS-2136217.
 The second author was supported by a fellowship in the Simons Society of Fellows.